Have a Question?

 Do I need to purchase insurance?

 Momentum purchases Israeli health insurance for all participants during the scheduled trip dates.
 If a participant arrives early or stays after the Trip, they are responsible for extending the health coverage at their own expense.
-In addition, Travelers Insurance is recommended for all participants in case of trip cancellation, trip interruption, lost/delayed baggage, flight delays, and more.
+In addition, Travelers Insurance is required for all participants in case of trip cancellation, trip interruption, lost/delayed baggage, flight delays, and more.
 Contact your Community Leader for details about both.

 Where can I exchange money?